Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

 The cell is then divided by a pinch of the cell membrane called cytokinesis.

-Establishing a cycle that constitutes the growth and division of the cell.
+It establishes a cycle that constitutes the growth and division of the cell.

-Mitosis is important for:
+Mitosis is essential for:

 - Increase the number of cells in a particular tissue.